eChook/documentation/system-overview.md

 ### Hardware

-The eChook nano board is a custom PCB with interfaces for sensors, an Arduino nano to read the sensors and a Bluetooth module to send collected data to the Android app.
+The eChook Nano board is a custom PCB with interfaces for sensors, an Arduino nano to read the sensors, and a Bluetooth module to send collected data to the Android app.
 The board takes power from the +24V car batteries.

 The V1.3 board has been designed using circuits and components covered in the GCSE and A level Electronics Curriculum in the hope that teams can understand the board as much as possible.
 The PCB also uses through-hole components and generous solder pads to aid teams in soldering up the board in the classroom.

-The V2+ boards are sold fully assembled.
+The V2 boards are sold fully assembled.

 The PCB and circuit designs are available at [github.com/eChook](https://github.com/echook/echook-nano-pcb).
 You will need [KiCad ](https://www.kicad.org/)to open and edit these files.
 It is free for everyone to use.